flancian/garden/donate.md

 # Donate

+- [[go]] https://funds.effectivealtruism.org/donate/allocation
   - Please consider donating now.
-You can click on the link below, donate one lump sum and distribute it among many top charities and charity funds (which are run at low cost to )
+You can click on the link above, donate a lump sum and distribute it among many top charities and charity funds (which are run at low cost/high efficiency).
-- [[go]] https://funds.effectivealtruism.org/donate/allocation
 - A [[donation]] is an expression of:
   - [[solidarity]]
   - [[charity]]